OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 -  :decl_configoption:`TIFF_USE_OVR` : Can be set to TRUE to force external overviews in the GeoTIFF (.ovr) format.
 Default value : FALSE
--  :decl_configoption:`GTIFF_POINT_GEO_IGNORE` : Can be set to TRUE to revert back to the behavior of GDAL < 1.8.0 regarding how PixelIsPoint is interpreted w.r.t geotransform.
+-  :decl_configoption:`GTIFF_POINT_GEO_IGNORE` : Can be set to TRUE to revert back to the behaviour of ancient GDAL versions regarding how PixelIsPoint is interpreted w.r.t geotransform.
 See :ref:`rfc-33` for more details.
 Default value : FALSE
 -  :decl_configoption:`GTIFF_REPORT_COMPD_CS` : Can be set to TRUE to avoid stripping the vertical CRS of compound CRS when reading the SRS of a file.
 Does not affect the writing side.
 Default value : FALSE for GeoTIFF 1.0